 I was actually very skeptical about meditation when I first tried it.
-However, the power of positive thinking persuaded me to let go of my beliefs and try it.
-Now, I was never stressed out or a hyperactive guy who needed to relax.
-So I thought the benefits, if any, would be minimal but boy was I wrong.
+However, the power of positive thinking helped me to let go of my limiting beliefs and try them.

-- Meditation can slow down, or even prevent, some neurodegenerative diseases.
+- Can slow down, or even prevent the onset of some neurodegenerative diseases.

-There are many other benefits but too many to list here so please follow the link to find out more.
+There are many other benefits, so to find out more please follow the link.
 Source